vladinator1000/blog/content/blog/design-gpu.md

 This article explores the technical aspects of building a tool that enables that.

 ## Code as a storage format
-Inspired by [Paper](https://paper.design/), with a twist.
+The demo you're seeing is inspired by [Paper](https://paper.design/), with a twist.
 Treating code as a first class citizen.
 Anything you see on the canvas, you can edit the source of.

 todo: add diagram here